-Welcome to the Mendota, California nursing home and assisted living facility elder abuse and neglect website for the Law Offices of Ben Yeroushalmi.
+Welcome to the city of Mendota, California nursing home and assisted living facility elder abuse and neglect website for Yeroushalmi Law.
 We strive to protect the elderly and dependent adults throughout the California region.
 With more than 11 years of experience, Mr. Yeroushalmi is a skilled and persistent attorney who is truly dedicated to fight for his client’s interests.

 It is well known that older adults living in nursing homes and assisted living facilities are extremely vulnerable to adverse events that could severely diminish their overall health and quality of life.
 Falls are one of the most common injuries among these elderly residents that often results in serious injury—particularly hip fractures.
 According to a recent report in the Journal of the American Medical Directors Association, an estimated 1.6 million people over the age of 50 worldwide experience a hip fracture from a fall each year.
 Moreover, women are twice as likely to sustain a hip fracture than their male counterparts.
 It is clear that for older adults in long-term care facilities, supervision and monitoring of fall risk must be carried out by care staff on a regular basis to assess their likelihood of falling and take the appropriate precautionary measures.